research-software-directory/RSD-as-a-service/documentation/docs/01-users/10-community.md

 | Remove/change primary maintainer \*  |     x     |                      |
 | Change community URL path \*         |     x     |                      |

-(\*) These actions can only be performed by administators (see [Administration section](/rsd-instance/administration/#edit-organisation)).
+(\*) These actions can only be performed by administrators (see [Administration section](/rsd-instance/administration/#edit-organisation)).
 If necessary, contact us via [rsd@esciencecenter.nl](mailto:rsd@esciencecenter.nl).

-## How to register community?
+## How to register a community?

-If you have group of software that belongs to specific research community, it can be beneficial to register this community within RSD.
+If you have group of software that belongs to specific research community, it can be beneficial to register this community in the RSD.
 Contact us at rsd@esciencecenter.nl with your request and a short description about the community.

 ## Edit logo